Table of Contents

 Going manually through the process of backing up your WordPress website, you need to back up WordPress files and WordPress database.
 According to WordPress Codex, the following data is used for generating your WordPress website:

 - WordPress core installation (free WordPress software)

 - WordPress plugins

 - Images and files

 - Additional files and static web pages.

-Plus the database that consists of your WordPress website posts, comments, users, etc. Everything needs to be backed up – the website files and the database all together.
-This is going to keep appearance, functionality and content of your website complete and correct.
-If you don’t want to run into “which piece of my website is missing” game, make sure to back up the entire website.
+Plus the database consists of your WordPress website posts, comments, users, etc. Everything needs to be backed up – the website files and the database altogether.
+This is going to keep the appearance, functionality, and content of your website complete and correct.
+If you don’t want to run into the “which piece of my website is missing” game, make sure to back up the entire website.

 How To Back Up A WordPress Website Without A Plugin?

 This can be established through the medium of your WordPress hosting provider.
 Major popular fully managed WordPress hosts offer free automatic backups ubiquitously so it’s pretty convenient.
 But it’s also important that the host stores backup copies on a separate server and makes them regularly – this will ensure you have a reliable place to request a website copy.
 The downside of this approach is that you may not get the copies at different locations for better security.